MicrosoftDocs/visualstudio-docs/docs/profiling/perf-insights-enum-tostring.md

 ## Cause

-`Enum.ToString` method is expensive because it uses reflection to check if the enum is a flag.
+`Enum.ToString` method is resulting in slow lookups.

 ## Performance insight description

+`Enum.ToString` method is expensive because it uses reflection to check if the enum is a flag.
 Try a caching implementation instead of `Enum.ToString` to avoid the issue.

 ## How to investigate a warning